BlinkDL/RWKV-LM/README.md

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.

-It's also using my SmallInitEmb trick https://github.com/BlinkDL/SmallInitEmb (applicable to all transformers).
+It's also using my SmallInitEmb trick https://github.com/BlinkDL/SmallInitEmb (applicable to all transformers), and a custom CUDA kernel https://github.com/BlinkDL/RWKV-CUDA .

 The pseudocode (execution from top to bottom):